AG2048/arena-pinball/i2c_actuators_and_leds.md

 - If the flipper is off, start a 250 ms timer
 - If the timer reached zero, turn off.

+**EDIT:** Now, this timing action is done on the master, due to LED and Flippers both requiring same delay.
+Only on the "edge" of trigger we send "1".

 #### Bumpers
 Computer controlled obstacles, it will do the same thing as the flippers.
 Only this case, the master wouldn't be that worried about only sending info on the "rising edge", it just keeps sending.